Table of Contents (click to expand)

 It is this powdery or crystalline substance that contains the active pharmaceutical ingredient that is carried forward to the next stage—drug formulation.

 In drug formulation, the active ingredient is mixed with water and binding agents in a large mixer to form the medicinal compound.
 Based on the chosen delivery method, this mixture is dried and either compressed into tablets, processed into a cream or gel, or bottled in injection vials.

-If you are interested in a visual walkthrough of the drug manufacturing process, AstraZeneca has an informative video on drug manufacturing that you can find at the YouTube link here.
+If you are interested in a visual walkthrough of the drug manufacturing process, AstraZeneca has an informative video on drug manufacturing.

 Looking back at history, drug discovery mainly stemmed from plants.
 Ancient Egyptians used opium as a painkiller, Indians used neem for dental and oral health, and turmeric was famous for its antiseptic and antibiotic properties.